 An intriguing new way to play Skyrim on Steam

-The Spawn Room (TSR) is a gaming and eSports hub by Sam Shadow (SMSHDW).
+The Spawn Room is a gaming, eSports, and virtual reality blog by Sam Shadow.

 Tonight I filmed a gamer meditation to help control rage and refocus the mind for domination!
 So sit back, close your eyes, and listen to the silky smooth sound of my voice as I pour wisdom into your ear canals, where it sloshes around until it soaks into your brain like a dry sponge.
 Enjoy: